pivotal/docs-tap/scst-scan/create-scan-template.md

 # Create a ScanTemplate

-The `ScanTemplate` custom resource (CR) is the component that defines how the scan pod fulfil the task of vulnerability scanning.
-There are  default `ScanTemplates` provided out-of-the-box using the TAP default scanner `Anchore's Grype`.
-The scan would be done through stages sequentially run on the scanning pod.
-At the end a single container on the scan pod called `summary` will cobmine the result of the initContainers and will let the controller to determine and update `Scan CR` status.
+The `ScanTemplate` custom resource (CR) is the component that defines how the scan Pod fulfills the task of vulnerability scanning.
+There are  default `ScanTemplates` provided out-of-the-box using the Tanzu Application Platform default scanner `Anchore's Grype`.
+The scan is done by using stages sequentially run on the scanning Pod.
+At the end a single container on the scan Pod called `summary` combines the result of the initContainers and the controller to discover and update `Scan CR` status.

 ## <a id="structure"></a>Structure